swiggy-2022-bootcamp/batch-2/rishabh-mishra/stackoverflow/readme.md

   - created_at: timestamp
   - updated_at: timestamp

-Vote will be extracted as a seprated schema.
+`Vote` will be extracted as a seprated schema and `Version` will be specialised schemas.

 ## Privilages: